Centenary in Paris Travel Information

 Before our students begin this experience and leave for the travel portion of the course, we require all of them to complete the following two (2) documents.

-The first document, is an online form through our college supported student involvement software called OrgSync.
-The form helps us gather the information needed to finalize the travel portion of the experience including airline tickets and dietary needs.
+This online form helps us to gather information needed to finalize the travel portion of the experience including airline tickets, dietary needs, etc.

-The second document is our International Travel Waiver, designed to ensure that everyone participating in this experience is aware of their rights and responsibilities as voluntary participants in this program.
-Students, if you are 18 or under, you will need to also have your parent or guardian sign this form as well.
-The original signed copy of the form is to be submitted to the Office of Global Engagement in the 2910 Building on campus.
+This waiver ensures that everyone participating in this experience is aware of their rights and responsibilities as voluntary participants in this program.
+If you are 18 or under, you will need to also have a parent or guardian sign this form.
+The original signed copy of the form is to be submitted to the Office of Global Engagement.

-Having a valid passport is required for all students participating in the Centenary in Paris program.
-Below are links to important information about applying for a passport as well as additional passport and travel document support.
+Having a valid passport is required for all students participating in the Centenary in Paris.

 The U.S. Department of State's Bureau of Consular Affairs oversees all U.S. passport applications, passport processing, official information related to passports as well as lost and stolen passports, and other passport related needs.
-If you have applied for a passport, but have not yet received it, click "Check Application Status" and follow the instructions to find out when you should receive the document.
+If you have applied for a passport, but have not yet received it, go to The U.S Department of State's Bureau of Consular Affairs and click "Check Application Status" to find out when you should receive the document.

 The National Passport Information Center is another great resource with the purpose of providing support for obtaining a passport, identifying lost or stolen passports, and answering any passport questions.
 Their office hours are Monday through Friday 8:00am - 10:00pm EST. Their toll free number is 1-877-487-2778.

 - Packing Recommendations and Health Tips

 - Travel Insurance, Safety Tips, and Finance Recommendations

 - Additional Travel Resources